2024 AFS International Fisheries Section Fellow Award

 The awarded Fellow is expected to fulfill the following obligations:

-- Attend the 2021 FSBI Annual Symposium virtually and present an oral presentation.
+- Attend the 2024 FSBI Annual Symposium and present an oral presentation.

-- Submit to the Committee Chair a report and photographs of participation in the virtual conference for print publication by August 31, 2021 (read the 2019 IFS Fellow report here).
+- Submit to the Committee Chair a travel report and photographs of participation in the conference for print publication by August 31, 2024 (read previous IFS Fellow report here).

-- Submit any receipts to the Committee Chair and IFS Treasurer for participation in the virtual conference by August 31, 2021, for expense reimbursement.
+- Submit any receipts to the Committee Chair and IFS Treasurer for participation in the conference by August 31, 2024, for expense reimbursement.

 This award is open to all American Fisheries Society Student members or American Fisheries Society members who are within 3 years of post-graduation.
 Current membership with the American Fisheries Society is mandatory to apply for and receive this award.
 More information on the types of membership is available on the AFS website.